 Low income homeowners nationwide have a hard time meeting their mortgage payments.
 If you are at risk of foreclosure because you’re struggling to make your housing payment, these programs can help you!

 Hardest Hit Alabama is a foreclosure prevention program that assists homeowners who are facing temporary financial hardships.
 You may be able to receive up to $60,000 in assistance through their programs.
+The program is reporting closed as of March 2021, but it is not clear if this is a permanent closure or simply for the remainder of the 2021 year.

-Tax exemptions are available to Alabama residents who are at least 65 years old OR permanent and totally disabled OR blind.
+Tax exemptions are available to Alabama residents who are at least 65 years old OR permanently and totally disabled OR blind.
 If you meet any of those criteria, you will not have to pay the state portion of the property taxes.
 Some county taxes may still be due.

 Alabama cities and counties may offer additional assistance.